edb-bureau/staten/README.md

 ## Vision

 A platform for developing policies implemented as [algorithms](https://en.wikipedia.org/wiki/Algorithmic_regulation).
 All data owned by users.
-Aggregate data published.
+Aggregate data recorded on public blockchain.
 State as a "black box".
 Economic policies based on *Modern Monetary Theory*.

 It's probably a good idea to leave politics and ideologies out of this project.
 Implementing a digital state should increase participation, deliberation and equality.
 Once implemented, by a political party, policies can be developed and voted on.